-- 1. Begin with the null model a model that contains an intercept but no predictors - 2.
+- 1. Begin with the null model a model that only contains an intercept - 2.
 Fit p simple linear regressions and add to the null model the variable that results in the lowest RSS - 3.
-Add to that model the variable that results in the lowest RSS amongst all two-variable models - 4.
-Continue until some stopping rule is satisfied, for example when all remaining variables have a p-value above some threshold
+Add to that model the variable that results in the lowest RSS among all twovariable models - 4.
+Continue until some stopping rule is satisfied, for example when all remaining variables have a p-value above some threshold https://lithub.com/youre-probably-misreading-robert-frosts-most-famous-poem/